- Academic Advisors

 - UWC Dept. of Computer Science

 The Computer Science department of UW-Fox Valley delivers freshman and sophomore courses in support of both general education and specific technical majors.
-We offer five courses of the first type (computer literacy) and five courses of the second type (computer programming).
+We offer four courses of the first type (computer literacy) and four courses of the second type (computer programming) on campus and another four programming courses via distance education (DE) technologies.
 All have the advantage of relatively small class sizes, with fewer than 30 students, where you can receive individual attention from the instructor.

-Computer literacy courses are those numbered in the CPS 100 to CPS 109 range.
-Each of these courses is offered for one credit.
-These are excellent courses for general students to take to get a solid introduction to one particular area or application of computers.
+Computer literacy courses are excellent courses for general students to take to get a solid introduction to one particular area or application of computers.